Axolotls are a species of salamander found only in a small region of Mexico near Mexico City.

 Chimera axolotls only occur when two developing eggs fuse together into one.
 Most do not hatch because the two eggs did not fuse completely.

-Because Chimeras are a developmental accident, and not caused by genetics, they cannot be selectively bred.
+Because Chimeras are a developmental accident, and are not caused by genetics, they cannot be selectively bred.

 12. Heavily-Marked Melanoid